 Why is Flex important on a longboard?

 Having flex in a longboard will depend on the discipline that you are practicing.
-If you are freeriding or downhill downhill, we would never recommend having flex on your board since it will be unstable at higher velocities.
+If you are freeriding or downhill, we would never recommend having flex on your board since it will be unstable at higher velocities.
 But on the other hand, if you are going to practice cruising, dancing, or carving, it will be recommended since it will absorb the vibrations of the floor, help you pump yourself while carving, and allow you to flow while doing tricks or spins.

 Here is a little table that will guide you in choosing the perfect flex for your board